FrankieLianggg/EOS_grp_2/HW7/Kamal_Jit_Singh/README.md

 ## Use of AI Tools

-AI tools (for example, Claude / ChatGPT) were used to help structure propositions, clarify SQL syntax, and improve documentation.
+AI tools (for example, Claude / ChatGPT) were used to help understand how to correctly structure propositions, clarify SQL syntax, and improve documentation.
 All queries were reviewed and validated against the named database.

 ---